 During a laparoscopic surgery, the surgeon inserts a thin, lighted tube with a camera on its tip through tiny abdominal incisions.
 In a robotic-assisted approach, the surgeon performs the procedure while seated at a console that includes a screen and hand, finger, and foot controls.

 However, despite these technological advances, the traditional open Whipple procedure remains the mainstay of pancreatic cancer surgery, since more research needs to be done, explains Lieberman.

-“The long and short of it is that most of the preliminary data shows that outcomes, including perioperative mortality, seems to be similar whether a procedure is performed traditionally, laparoscopically, or with robotic-assisted technology,” he says.
+“The long and short of it is that most of the preliminary data shows that outcomes, including perioperative mortality, seem to be similar whether a procedure is performed traditionally, laparoscopically, or with robotic-assisted technology,” he says.

-Some of the real benefits of minimally invasive techniques, such as a smaller incisions, actually become a trade-off since these minimally-invasive approaches actually take longer to perform, Lieberman says.
+Some of the real benefits of minimally invasive techniques, such as smaller incisions, actually become a trade-off since these minimally-invasive approaches actually take longer to perform, Lieberman says.
 The average open Whipple procedure takes about four to six hours, while a laparoscopic operation may take up to six or eight hours.